-1 Introduction
+1 INTRODUCTION

 In Section 2 we construct a tetrahedral mesh that approximates the orography of the terrain with a given precision [1, 2].
 To do so, we only have digital terrain information.
-Our domain is limited on its lower part by the terrain and on its upper part by a horizontal plane placed at a height at which the magnitudes under study may be considered steady.
+Our domain is limited in its lower part by the terrain and in its upper part by a horizontal plane placed at a height at which the magnitudes under study may be considered steady.
 The lateral walls are formed by four vertical planes.
-The generated mesh could be used for numerical simulation of natural processes, such as wind field adjustment [3, 4, 5], fire propagation [6] and atmospheric pollution [7].
+The generated mesh could be used for numerical simulation of natural processes, such as wind field adjustment [3], fire propagation [4] and atmospheric pollution.
 These phenomena have the main effect on the proximities of the terrain surface.
 Thus node density increases in these areas accordingly.

-To construct the Delaunay triangulation [8] we must define a set of points within the domain and on its boundary.
+To construct the Delaunay triangulation [5] we must define a set of points within the domain and on its boundary.
 These nodes will be precisely the vertices of the tetrahedra that comprise the mesh.
-Point generation in our domain will be done over several layers, real or fictitious, defined from the terrain up to the upper boundary.
+Point generation on our domain will be done over several layers, real or fictitious, defined from the terrain up to the upper boundary.
 Specifically, we propose the construction of a regular triangulation of this upper boundary.
-Now, the refinement/derefinement algorithm [9, 10] is applied over this regular mesh to define an adaptive node distribution of the layer corresponding to the surface of the terrain.
+Now, the refinement/derefinement algorithm [6, 7] is applied over this regular mesh to define an adaptive node distribution of the layer corresponding to the surface of the terrain.
 Once the node distribution is defined on the terrain and the upper boundary, we begin to distribute the nodes located between both layers.
 A vertical spacing function is involved in this process.

-The node distribution in the domain will be the input to a three-dimensional mesh generator based on Delaunay triangulation [11].
+The node distribution in the domain will be the input to a three-dimensional mesh generator based on Delaunay triangulation [8].
 To avoid conforming problems between mesh and orography, the tetrahedral mesh will be designed with the aid of an auxiliary parallelepiped.
 We start with the definition of the set of points in the real domain and its transformation to the auxiliary parallelepiped where the mesh is constructed.
 Next, the points are placed by the appropriate inverse transformation in their real position, keeping the mesh topology.
 This process may give rise to mesh tangling that will have to be solved subsequently.
 We should, then, apply a mesh optimisation to improve the quality of the elements in the resulting mesh.
-In Section 3, we introduce a method [12], so the untangling and smoothing are performed in the same stage.
-To do this, we shall use a modification of usual objective functions [13, 14].
+In Section 3, we introduce a method [9], so the untangling and smoothing are performed in the same stage.
+To do this, we shall use a modification of usual objective functions [10, 11].

-In Section 4, a local refinement algorithm [15] for tetrahedral meshes, based on the 8-subtetrahedron subdivision [16, 17, 18], is summarized.
-We have applied this technique to improve the numerical solution of the wind field model presented in Section 5.
-This mass consistent model includes effects of chimney emissions.
+In Section 4, a local refinement algorithm [12] for tetrahedral meshes, based on the 8subtetrahedron subdivision [13, 14, 15], is summarized.
+We have applied this technique to improve the numerical solution of several 3-D problems and, recently, we have combined it with the smoothing procedure to improve the quality of distorted elements.
+Obviously, for evolution problems it is necessary to implement a derefinement algorithm as the inverse of the refinement one.

-To illustrate the effectiveness of our approaches, we present in Section 6 several applications where it can be seen the validity of the proposed strategies.
+To illustrate the effectiveness of our approaches, we present in Section 5 several applications where it can be seen the validity of the proposed strategies.
 Finally, conclusions are presented in Section 6.